26 Jul Craftivism works! WWF used our ‘gentle protest’ approach and won

 So, I just thought you’d like to know about the success we’ve had with craftivism and our own supporters.
 The #OrigamiMigration is constantly being held up as a good example of effective activism here.
 Really wish I could be there for your talk, and good luck!

-It’s often difficult for any activist see the effect your actions have.
+It’s often difficult for any craftivist or activist see the effect your actions have.
 Sometimes you are told you have had an impact from people who want to please you when you might to have changed their ways.
 More often than not you’re told by power holders that you have had no impact because they do not want you to encourage campaigning.

 Our ‘gentle protest’ approach to craftivism focuses on transforming hearts and minds as well as changing policies, cultures or behaviours.
-This makes it even more difficult to measure success or impact.
-It’s emails like this and from individuals saying how our work has helped them live more intentionally and ethically, or have the confidence to protest more, meet their local political representative on an issue they care about or create a campaign of their own that I keep in my ‘Happy Folder’ in my email inbox.
+This can make it even more difficult to measure success or impact.
+It’s emails like this and from individuals saying how our work has helped them live more intentionally and ethically, or have the confidence to protest more and in a loving way, meet their local political representative on an issue they care about or create a campaign of their own that I keep in my ‘Happy Folder’ in my email inbox.
 When I am overwhelmed by the pain and suffering the newspapers share with us and I just want to scream on the streets rather than stitch a gift for someone whom I fiercely disagree, I often look at these emails and it motivates me to keep going, keep sewing the seeds and not give up hope.
-As a craftivist you may never fully know the impact your actions are having but if you do your craftivism with courage and care you might receive an email like this to put into your ‘Happy Folder’ soon
+As a craftivist you may never fully know the impact your actions are having but if you do your craftivism with courage and care you might receive an email like this to put into your ‘Happy Folder’ soon 🙂

 For more information on our craftivism success stories big and small check out the last chapter (Chapter 18) of How To Be A Craftivist: the art of gentle protest